mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 >
 > – From [“Lay Ordination Lecture 3 of 7: Triple Treasure, Lecture 1” (March 8, 1986) at 14:00](https://katagiritranscripts.net/1986-03-08-Triple-Treasure-Lecture-1#1400).

 So we can say that the Way as *universal life* is the teaching of the universe, the *buddha-dharma*.
-And the community of people who are following the Way is the *sangha*.
+And the community of people who try to follow the Way is the *sangha*.

 ---